Planning your Sweden holiday? Great! This guide will help you do just that.

 Sweden was a great power in northern Europe with Finland, provinces of Germany and present-day Baltic republics also belonging to Sweden.
 After Sweden’s defeat in the Great Northern War (1700-1721), the country lost most of its provinces on the other side of the Baltic Sea.
 Overseas trade took a hit during the early 19th century due to the Napoleonic Wars.
 Industry then developed rapidly between 1900-1930, transforming Sweden into one of Europe’s leading industrial nations after World War II.

 The Nordic country joined the United Nations in 1946, followed by the European Union in 1995.
 In 2000, saw the construction of the Öresund Bridge, linking Sweden and Denmark.
-Sweden is world-best in business, innovation and is currently the best-positioned country in the world to meet the UN’s Sustainable Development Goals.
+Sweden is world-best in business, innovation and is – at the time of writing – the best-positioned country in the world to meet the UN’s Sustainable Development Goals.
 It’s also considered one of the best countries to live in, ranked 6th in the world.

 Posts about Sweden